ozamasa/shiojiri-kodomokagaku-ruby/README.md

-# Shiojiri Kodomokagaku Ruby
+# Shiolab Education *ALIEN*

-This is a program source of Ruby to use in 'Shiojiri Kodomokagaku Tankendan'.
+This is a modification of the program source of Ruby, which is used in the 'Shiojiri Kodomokagaku Tankendan of 2013'.

 I processed 'Materials of Ruby School for Matsue Jounior High School'(https://github.com/smalruby/ruby-school-mjh) the second.